 Otherwise, it is always important to prioritize yourself and be ready to put your feelings before the other person if they are prone to playing mind games.

-Conclusively, you deserve a partner that does not leave you in doubt about whether they are playing games or not.
+Conclusively, you deserve a partner who does not leave you in doubt about whether or not they are playing games.
 The best way to do this is to strive for healthy communication.

-In most cases, partners that are against communication or who have unhealthy communication patterns are more likely to enforce mind games in the relationships.
+In most cases, partners who are against communication or have unhealthy communication patterns are likelier to enforce mind games in relationships.

 Questions People Ask about Mind Games in Relationships